Ugly Feelings

 At the end of the day...she just doesn’t want to be alone.

-We hope to raise our goal of $10,000 through a dedicated audience on Seed & Spark as part of the AAPI Renaissance Rally as a starter budget to adapt the stage play and assemble a passionate team of collaborators to begin pre-production work in Summer of 2025.
-We’re committed to preserving that complexity through every layer of adaptation—casting, performance, visual language—and by assembling a team that reflects the world we’re portraying prioritizing the hiring of producers, creatives, and crew, especially in casting, design, and editorial, who identify as Asian and/or of multiracial descent.
+We're aiming to raise a $10,000 development budget through Seed & Spark as part of the AAPI Renaissance Rally.
+During June - August 2025, we'll adapt the stage play, and begin assembling a passionate team of collaborators.
+We’re committed to preserving the play's complexity through every layer of adaptation—casting, performance, visual language—by assembling a creative crew that reflects the world we’re portraying.

 Wishlist